What is acceptance?

 Focus on solving problems

-- If you have a problem, think about what you want to happen.
+- If you have a problem, think about what you want to change.

-- Invite your partner to help solve the problem, without pushing or blaming.
+- Invite your partner to help solve the problem, without blaming or talking about what your partner should or shouldn’t have done.

-- Identify ways you can solve the problem, even if your partner doesn’t participate.
+- Identify positive ways you can solve the problem, even if your partner doesn’t participate.

 - Get help from others if you need to.